 (2) If an offence is one for which an infringement notice can be given, the giving of an infringement notice for the offence is to be preferred to referring the matter to a juvenile justice team unless there are circumstances that make the giving of an infringement notice inappropriate.

-(3) In subsection (2), infringement notice means a notice issued to a person under a written law in respect of an offence that is alleged to have been committed offering the alleged offender an opportunity, by paying an amount as specified in the notice, to have the matter dealt with out of court.
+(3) In subsection (2) —

+infringement notice means —

+(a) a notice issued under a written law to a person alleging the commission of an offence and offering the person an opportunity, by paying an amount of money prescribed under the written law and specified in the notice, to have the matter dealt with out of court; or

+(b) a cannabis intervention requirement given under the Misuse of Drugs Act 1981 Part IIIA.

 (4) A matter can only be referred to a juvenile justice team if the alleged offender accepts responsibility for the act or omission constituting the offence, and agrees to having the matter dealt with by a juvenile justice team rather than by a court, but if the juvenile justice team cannot agree on how to deal with the young offender or for some reason refers the young offender to the court then such acceptance is not to be construed as an admission that the offence was committed or a plea of guilty, or otherwise used in evidence against the offender.